How to operate a snowmobile

 FOLLOW THE GUIDE IN A SINGLE LINE

 The snowmobile guide will instruct you to follow him in a straight line.
 This is important because if you follow the guide, you will be aware of upcoming terrain.
-There are rocks, crevasses and other dangers.
-If you travel out of line, you are putting yourself at danger because you are then unaware of upcoming terrain.
+There are rocks, crevasses, and other dangers.
+If you travel out of line, you are putting yourself in danger because you are then unaware of upcoming terrain.